collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * I can use the URL (web address) from the browser in the command line to create a copy of the repo in my local development environment.
 This is called cloning.
 * I can make changes and push the changes back to GitHub.
-* Meanwhile, other users can work on the code on their computer and push the changes back to GitHub too
+* Meanwhile, other users can do the same thing on their computers.

 I will elaborate on this process later.